Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 1. STORAGE OTTOMAN

-What It Is: A storage ottoman is a padded seat with internal storage space.
+What It Is: A storage ottoman is a padded seat with built-in storage.
 It serves as both functional seating and hidden storage in one piece, making it ideal for small spaces.

 Construction: